 - 1. Tardies will be handled by individual classroom teachers up to five (5) cumulative per semester. - 2.
 The sixth (6th) tardy in the same class during the semester will result in mandatory attendance at Friday School. - 3.
-Tardies number 7 and 8 will each result in mandatory attendance at the next scheduled Friday School. - 4.
-Additional tardies (beyond eight (8)) will counted as an unexcused absence, and will be subject to the school policies surrounding such absences. (see unexcused absences) - 5.
-A student who is habitually tardy may also be subject to additional consequences.
-Consequences may include disciplinary measures deemed appropriate by the administrator to fit the circumstances.
+Additional tardies will each result in mandatory attendance in detention for each additional tardy.
+Extenuating circumstances may be taken into consideration when assigning consequences.